 We're getting into true guitar mastery here.
 As a general rule, if you can play one guitar you can play them all.
 But if you aim to be a total master of your craft, you may find yourself reaching the stage where the margin for error is so fine that switching from a guitar with low action to one with high action is just enough to throw you off.
 The same can be said for picking up a budget guitar after practising for six hours a day on an exquisitely made 1950s instrument of wonder.

 This goes for the circumstances in which you practice, too.
 If you only ever practice holding your guitar in the classical position, don't expect to just step on stage with your axe hanging down by your waist and be able to play with the same level of awesome you did at home!

 EVERY day.
 No excuses.

 Our brains are remarkable organs that can handle a lot of information, but they don’t work like computers.
-Professional tennis players don’t calculate angles and velocities consciously when they hit a ball, they just know from years and years of hitting tennis balls how it will react if they hit in a particular way.
+Professional tennis players don’t calculate angles and velocities consciously when they hit a ball; they just know from years and years of hitting tennis balls how it will react if they hit in a particular way.
 Guitar is the same.
 If you’re having to consciously think about your playing, there’s room for improvement.

-Playing regularly will not only develop “muscle memory” as it pertains to chord shapes and hand placement, it will keep that memory honed.
+Playing regularly will not only develop “muscle memory” as it pertains to chord shapes and hand placement, but it will also keep that memory honed.
 Once you can shape a chord without consciously thinking about where to put your fingers, you’re well on your way to becoming a technically sound guitarist.